 If you haven’t gone on a run at Green Lake, have you even been on a Seattle run?
 Greenlake is a hub of Seattle running with nearby stores like Super Jock n’ Jill and Roadrunner Sports and the Brooks Flagship Store just down the street.
 Many running clubs meet here.
 Great people watching.

 Surfaces: Busy, cement inner lake loop with less trafficked, gravel trail around the outer.
 If you add on a loop around Woodland Park and the zoo, you will cross road and more remote trails.

 Distance of trails: 5 or less miles.
 The outer-Greenlake loop is ~2.5 miles.

 Aesthetic: 2.
 A great neighborhood resource, but very crowded.
 Woodland Park has many homeless encampments and a mix of gravel paths, dirt roads and trail.

 Vertical: 1.
 Greenlake loop has no vertical gain and the Woodland Park/Zoo loop has ~65 ft/mi of gain.

-What more would you expect from the sleepy neighborhoods of suburban Seattle that pleasant, well maintained, cruisy trail?
-Running here is a pure joy and a great spot for an intro trail runner.
+What more would you expect from the sleepy neighborhoods of suburban Seattle that pleasant, well-maintained, cruisy trail?
+Running here is pure joy and a great spot for an intro trail runner.
 The terrain feels undulating and interesting, but the vertical gain and hills are not intense.